 Make like designer Cathie Hong and add some much-needed vertical storage to your bathroom with a decorative ladder.
 Placed next to the clawfoot tub, this ladder creates space for plenty of towels, bathrobes, and more while saving valuable room in cabinets and closets.
 To complete the look, style a small stool next to your ladder to use conveniently within arm's reach during a relaxing soak.

 Forgo a Traditional Medicine Cabinet

-Take a page from Joyelle West and forgo a bulky medicine cabinet in favor of recessed open shelving above the sink.
-This clever bathroom storage solution makes it easy to access oft-used items like perfume and also makes it possible to display purely decorative items like potted plants.
+Designer Emily Bowser skipped the traditional medicine cabinet in favor of recessed open shelving above the sink in this space.
+This clever bathroom storage solution makes it easy to access regularly used items and saves space on other surfaces for decorative accents like potted plants.

 Use a Bath Caddy to Pick Up Your Vanity's Slack

 If you're lucky enough to have a freestanding tub in your bathroom, take a cue from interior designer Anita Yokota and use a bath caddy to pick up your vanity's slack.
 Rather than stashing jars full of pretty bath salts and aromatic candles under the sink, put them out on a bath caddy to double as décor instead.